jyotisman-ds/Web-Scraping/README.md

 ## Selenium (+ BeautifulSoup)

-A combination of Selenium and BeautifulSoup is used in the [code](https://github.com/jyotisman-ds/Web-Scraping/blob/main/selenium_challenge.py) here to navigate to a page starting from a url before scraping its contents.
+A combination of Selenium and BeautifulSoup is used in the [code](https://github.com/jyotisman-ds/Web-Scraping/blob/main/selenium_challenge.py) here to navigate to a page starting from a given url before scraping the contents of the final webpage.

 Selenium is a library that automates browsers.
 It can go all the way from loading a browser to navigating through every clickable link and also taking care of pop-up windows.